wamp-proto/wamp-proto/docs/implementations.rst

 AutobahnJS_         Javascript, HTML5 and NodeJS        WAMP client library for both browsers (HTML5) and `NodeJS <http://nodejs.org/>`_ using Promises.
 AutobahnPython_     Python 2/3, Twisted and asyncio     WAMP client library + WebSocket client/server impl. for Python 2 and 3, on `Twisted <https://twistedmatrix.com>`_ and `asyncio <https://docs.python.org/3/library/asyncio.html>`_.
 awre_               Erlang                              awre is a WAMP V2 implementation in `Erlang <http://www.erlang.org/>`_ with client roles.
-Backbone_           JavaScript                          Allows two-way synchronisation of Backbone models & collections between frontends and backends. connectanum_        Java, Netty                         A Java WAMP implementation based on Netty.
+Backbone.wamp_      JavaScript                          Allows two-way synchronisation of Backbone models & collections between frontends and backends. connectanum_        Java, Netty                         A Java WAMP implementation based on Netty.
 Both Client and Router roles. connectanum-dart_   Dart, Flutter                       A WAMP client implementation for the `dart language <https://dart.dev/>`_ and `flutter <https://flutter.dev/>`_ projects.
 CppWAMP_            C++ 11                              CppWAMP is a WAMP V2 implementation in C++11.